valerionew/unisolder-notes/README.md

 * Q15, Q17 and U9 (UL2003N) are not needed.
 * Ra to Rg are shorted
 * Ja to Jg are shorted
-* Short, on the back side of the front pcb, the pins that have some soldermask free pads arround, with the pads.
+* Short, on the back side of the front pcb, the pins that have some soldermask free pads around, with the pads.
 * See the [U19 FAN5331 section](#u19-fan5331-r68) in this document, for picking the correct boost feedback resistor.

 ### Buzzer